 Right, just to start but the System 3 link isn’t quite true, and we think this was based on the developers who were enthusiastically trying to produce games on the C64 and may have used the name in the hope that System 3 would be interested in publishing the game.
-The game was never meant for commercial release.
+The game was never meant for commercial release, though Maham confirms that it was released around March 1995 in some Iranian computer stores.

 The game seems to be borrowing rather heavily from Last Ninja 3 and replaces some of the maps with a few tweaks, the main ninja with a brown beast and keep the same LN3 characters as the enemies, what we have is Beauty And The Beast.